eclipse-edc/Connector/launchers/ids-connector/README.md

 * `ids.webhook.address`: Set this to the address at which another connector can reach your connector, as it is used as a callback address during the contract negotiation, where messages are exchanged asynchronously.
 If you change the IDS API port, make sure to adjust the webhook address accordingly.
-* `edc.api.control.auth.apikey.key`: Name of the header used for authentication when calling endpoints of the control API.
-* `edc.api.control.auth.apikey.value`: Value of the header used for authentication when calling endpoints of the control API.
+* `edc.api.auth.key`: Value of the header used for authentication when calling endpoints of the data management API.
 * `edc.oauth.token.url`: Set this to the URL of the DAPS you want to use followed by `/token` or `/v2/token`, depending on the DAPS used.
 * `edc.oauth.client.id`: Identifier from the certificate for the DAPS.
 You can find instructions on